Error analysis of bit-flip qubits under random telegraph noise for low and high temperature measurement application: Results and Discussions

 \section{Results and Discussions}

-Considering $a_y(t) = a_z(t) = 0$ in the Hamiltonian (\ref{Hxz}) and utilizing Eq.~(\ref{phi}), the influence of $\pi$, CORSPE, SCORPSE, symmetric and assymetric pulses on the measurement of quantum error correction under random telegraph noises is shown in Figs.~(\ref{fig4}).
-Here $\Delta = 0.125 a_{max}$, $\Delta = 0.25 a_{max}$ and $\Delta = 0.5 a_{max}$ are chosen in (a),(b) and (c) of Fig.~(\ref{fig4}), respectively.
-In the regime of vanishing noise correlation time ($i.e., \tau_c \rightarrow 0$), error is minimum which is shown in Fig.~\ref{fig4}(a,b,c) for $\pi$ pulse followed by SCORPE, CORPE, symmetric and asymmetric pulses.
-The small error for $\pi$ pulse on the qubit operation is due to the fact that the single qubit under $\pi-$pulse does not have enough time to drift into the direction of densely populated random noise (see Fig.~\ref{fig2}).
-Note that the noise function is very dense in the vicinity of zero correlation time (see Fig.\ref{fig2}) while noise function has no jumps in the vicinity of infinite correlation time (e.g., density of noise jumps decreases as $\tau_c$ increases from Fig.\ref{fig2} to Fig.\ref{fig3}).
+Considering $a_y(t) = a_z(t) = 0$ in \ref{Hxz} and utilizing Eq.~\ref{phi}, the influence of $\pi$, CORSPE, SCORPSE, symmetric and assymetric pulses on the error correction and fidelity measurement of qubit under random telegraph noises is shown in Figs.~(\ref{fig4}) and (\ref{fig5}).
+Here $\delta = 0.125 a_{max}$, $\delta = 0.25 a_{max}$ and $\delta = 0.5 a_{max}$ are chosen(a),(b) and (c) of Figs.~(\ref{fig4}) and (\ref{fig5}), respectively.
+In the regime of vanishing noise correlation time ($i.e., \tau_c \rightarrow 0$), error is minimum shown in Fig.~\ref{fig4}(a,b,c) or Fidelity is maximum shown in Fig.~\ref{fig5})(a,b,c) for $\pi$ pulse followed by SCORPE, CORPE, symmetric and asymmetric pulses.
+The small error or large fidelity for $pi$ pulse in the qubit operation is due to the fact that the single qubit under $\pi-$pulse does not have enough time to drift into the direction of densely populated random noise (see Fig.~\ref{fig2}).
+Note that the noise function is very dense in the vicinity of zero correlation time (see Fig.\ref{fig2}) while noise function has no jumps in the vicinity of infinite correlation time (e.g., density of noise jumps decreases as $\tau_c$ increases from \ref{fig2} to \ref{fig3}).
 The energy amplitude of the noise functions rapidly changes its sign between $\pm \Delta$.
-Hence, in the vicinity of zero correlation time, the error is smaller or the fidelity is larger, to be about 99$\%$, for $\pi$ pulse than all the other pulses (e.g., SCORPSE, CORPSE, symmetric and asymmetric).
+Hence, in the vicinity of zero correlation time, the error is smaller or the fidelity is larger to be about 99$\%$ for $\pi-$pulse than all the other pulses (e.g., scorpe, corpe, symmetric and asymmetric).